-PIN DESCRIPTION NO. NAME DESCRIPTION 1 GND Return for control circuitry/thermal pad (1) 2 EN EN pin has an internal pullup thus EN pin can be floated to enable the device.
+PIN DESCRIPTION NO. NAME DESCRIPTION 1 GND Return for control circuitry (1) .
+2 EN EN pin has an internal pullup thus EN pin can be floated to enable the device.
 As an option external pullup can also be added if desired.
 Adjust the input undervoltage lockout (UVLO) with two resistors.
 3 RT In internal oscillation mode, a resistor is connected between the RT pin and GND to set the switching frequency.
 4 SYNC Optional 1-MHz external system clock input.
 The device operates with an internal oscillator if this pin is left open.
-5 VIN Supplies the power to the output FET controllers 6 DV/INI Down input Cumbing the news quitches of the news convertor 7 PVIN Power input.
-Supplies the power switches of the power converter 8 9 PGND Return for low-side power MOSFET 10
+5 VIN Supplies the power to the output FET controllers.
+6 Devention of Constitution and the second constants 7 PVIN Power input.
+Supplies the power switches of the power converter.
+8 8 9 PGND Return for low-side power MOSFET.
+9 10

-(1) Thermal pad (analog ground) must be connected to PGND external to the package.
+(1) GND (pin 1 - analog ground) must be connected to PGND external to the package.
+Thermal pad must be connected to a heat dissipating layer.
+Thermal pad is internally connected to the seal ring and GND.